-Ports are cut out of the slopes, and since the spacing between the ports is a constant (set as 30cm for this plant), the plates can be constructed so that each plate ends in a port.
+Ports are cut out of the slopes, and since the spacing between the ports is a constant (set as 30cm for this plant), the plates can be constructed so two plates can meet to form one port.
 An illustration is shown below.